 ABOUT THE MINE

-Acting as a mediator and advisor, The Mine serves as a bridge between artists, non-profit organisations, institutions, and galleries, cultivating interdisciplinary connections supporting artists’ careers.
-Drawing on its extensive network of curators, writers, collectors, cultural thinkers, and visionaries, The Mine brings together diverse artistic practices and perspectives, creating a dynamic dynamic platform.
+Today, The Mine continues to act as both a mediator and advisor, bridging the gap between artists and cultural institutions.
+Drawing on its extensive network of curators, writers, collectors, cultural thinkers, and visionaries, The Mine brings together diverse artistic practices and perspectives, creating a dynamic and evolving environment for artistic exchange via exhibition making and programming.

 ABOUT THE FOUNDER